js2777/about-us/README.md

 ## Working from outside of a group
 1) Work with another group e.g. group 1 with group 2
-2) Use Forking to add your bios to the next section and then ropose a merge to other groups page.
+2) Use Forking to add your bios to the next section and then propose a merge to other groups page.